magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 *	The language package (`i18n` folder) can now be moved and saved to any directory of your extension.
 *	The phrases for translation are embodied in <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Phrase.php" target="_blank">Phrase</a> class.

+We provide a <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-i18n.html">translation tool</a> that:

-*	The translation tool has been divided into two tools: one for the dictionary generator and one for uploading the language package.
+*	Creates a translation dictionary and a translation package.
-*	The translation tool uses lazy loading.
+*	Uses lazy loading.

-<h2 id="m2devgde-xlate-translating">Manually translate Magento</h2>
+<h2 id="m2devgde-xlate-translating">Manually translate words and phrases</h2>

 Translating the names, titles and phrases used in Magento involves the following steps: